Effective Coverage: Protecting Your Valuables With Idaho Renters Insurance Across The Gem State

 That means a fire in one apartment is in essence a fire in all of the apartments.
 Even if the fire is kept under control, the smoke damage alone can cause a total loss of your property.
 A fire in one apartment could mean that fifty or more people need a temporary place to stay while repairs are made and the smell of smoke is removed from the building.
 Renters insurance in Idaho pays for those additional living expenses, and smoke is certainly a covered peril.

 What Does Idaho Renters Insurance Cover?

-Personal property is covered at replacement cost rather than actual cash value on most Idaho renters insurance policies in 2017.
+Personal property is covered at replacement cost rather than actual cash value on most Idaho renters insurance policies.
 Actual cash value used to be common, but the general expectation is that insurance will return you to the place you were before the loss by actually replacing the property that was lost.
 Over the years, replacement cost coverage has largely become standard.

 What is your personal property protected against?
 The standard renters insurance covered perils include: Fire or lightning, windstorm or hail, explosion, riot or civil commotion, aircraft, vehicles not your own, smoke, vandalism or malicious mischief, theft, volcanic eruption, falling objects, weight of ice, snow, or sleet, accidental discharge or overflow of water or steam, sudden and accidental tearing apart, cracking, or burning, freezing, and sudden and accidental damage from artificially generated electric current.
 (We discuss power surges separately below).